A-Gharibian/CV/README.md

 # Anonymized CV in LaTeX

-This repository contains an anonymized version of my CV, formatted using LaTeX.
+This repository contains a redacted version of my CV, formatted using LaTeX.

 ## Resume Template